siapy/siapy-cli/README.md

 This repository provides a command line interface (CLI) for the [siapy](https://github.com/siapy/siapy-lib) library, designed to streamline the segmentation of spectral images for further analysis.

+> **Note**: This project is subject to frequent changes.
+To ensure you have the latest updates, please clone a fresh copy of the repository before use.

 With this CLI, you can:

 - Display images from two cameras.